vertilia/text/README.md

 echo $t->npget('page', 'One sent', 'Multiple sent', 5), PHP_EOL; // output: Multiple sent
 ```

-When you process the above code with gettext tools (we highly recommend using widely-available translation tools, like
+When you extract messages from the above code with gettext tools (we highly recommend using widely-available translation
-[Poedit](https://poedit.net/) or others) you'll produce a text file with `.po` extension with source language messages
+tools, like [Poedit](https://poedit.net/) or others) you'll produce a text file with `.po` extension containing source
-and placeholders for target language translations, say French.
-After translating the placeholders in `.po` file, you
+language messages, placeholders for target language translations, say French, and a rule for French plural form
+conversion.
+After translating the placeholders in `.po` file into French, you normally include the result file in your
-normally include the result file in your project as `locale/fr/LC_MESSAGES/messages.po`.
-This is a GNU norm, but of
+project as `locale/fr/LC_MESSAGES/messages.po`.
+This is a GNU norm, but of course you may use any folder and filename.
-course you may use any folder and filename.
-The most important part here is that you (and other users of your codebase)
+The most important part here is that you (and other users of your codebase) could easily locate translation files and
-could easily locate translation files and clearly distinguish languages and domains.
+clearly distinguish languages and domains.

 > See [Keywords for `xgettext`](#keywords-for-xgettext) below for things to configure when running gettext tools on your
 > codebase.